maalbrec89/IVIVC-with-particle-dissolution-module-in-OSP/README.md

 The observed data were loaded in the MoBi<sup>®</sup> file `in vitro dissolution model.mbp3`.

 This MoBi<sup>®</sup> file has the particle dissolution model implemented in the `Passive Transports` building block.
-Experimental conditions and physicochemical properties of the drug are defined in the `Paramater Start Values` building block, where the following values should be manually adjusted to reflect the current experiment at hand:
+Experimental conditions and physicochemical properties of the drug are defined in the `Paramater Start Values` building blocks for each of the experiments to be simulated.
+Each `Paramater Start Values` building block contains information on the drug dose, particle size distribution of the drug batch, volume and pH of the biorelevant medium and the drug's thermodynamic solubility in the medium.
+Consequently, each simulation in MoBi<sup>®</sup> generally requires its own `Paramater Start Values` building block.
+Additional `Paramater Start Values` building blocks can created be cloning an existing building block and modifying all relevant parameter start values manually (or via the import function in the context menu).

+The following parameter start values need to be manually adjusted:

 - `Volume`: volume of the biorelevant medium
-- `Density (drug)`: density of the drug dissolved in the experiment
+- `Density (drug)`: density of the drug used in the dissolution experiment
-- `Dose`: mass of the drug dissolved in the experiment
+- `Dose`: mass of the drug used in the dissolution experiment
-- `Molecular weight`: molar mass of the drug dissolved in the experiment
+- `Molecular weight`: molar mass of the drug used in the dissolution experiment
 - `PrecipitatedDrugSoluble`: Boolean function controlling whether the precipitated drug can (re-)dissolve (set value to `1`) or not (set value to `0`)
 - `precipitationrate`: precipitation rate of the drug (only used if `PrecipitatedDrugSoluble` is set to `0`)
 - `pH`: pH of the of biorelevant medium